and ‘a secret taken to the grave’!

 However, in 1851, the story evolves, as an Ann Lovell aged 5 and born in Kensington, is visiting William Dearing and family at Abbots Langley Hertfordshire.
 This is where Hannah Dearing was baptised 4th April 1819 to William and Mary.

-All this needs thorough investigation, especially if Joseph Lovell is being accused of being married to two women at the same time, with a third family elsewhere.
+(All this needs thorough investigation, especially if Joseph Lovell is being accused of being married to two women at the same time, with a third family elsewhere.)
+This is now outdated research, as we see that Joseph was not married to two women at the same time, although he does appear to have two separate families).

 Is this the reason that Charlotte Lovell Raine left the father’s name blank at her marriage, inspite of the fact that she must have been close to her sister Elizabeth, who had named Joseph Lovell as her father a year earlier.
 Charlotte’s husband, John Renshaw was witness at the sister Elizabeth’s marriage.
 Charlotte references her step father when in America, rather than her own father.